-By paying an extra premium, you can offer children education allowance under your group personal accident insurance policy as well.
+By paying an extra premium, you can offer children an education allowance under your group personal accident insurance policy as well.

-As per this benefit, in the event of death or permanent total disability of the employee due to an accident, the group personal accident insurer will provide education compensation fund for a maximum of two dependent children.
+As per this benefit, in the event of death or permanent total disability of the employee due to an accident, the group personal accident insurer will provide an education compensation fund for a maximum of two dependent children.
 For instance, some group personal accident insurers offer 50% of the sum insured as children education allowance subject to a maximum of Rs 15,000.

-However, the insurer offers children education allowance only if such dependent child is pursuing an education course as a full-time student in the education institute.
+However, the insurer offers children education allowance only if such a dependent child is pursuing an education course as a full-time student in the education institute.

 Considering the fact that his family was solely dependent on his earnings, Raghav bought a term insurance policy and health insurance policy as well.
 Completing the financial security net was the group personal accident insurance policy offered by his employer.

 Armed with all these policies, he was confident that his family’s future was secure.
-However, life was not hunky-dory, and one day, when he was returning to home in his car, he collided with a truck coming from the wrong side.
+However, life was not hunky-dory, and one day, when he was returning home in his car, he collided with a truck coming from the wrong side.

 Read More: What is group personal accident insurance?

 The impact of the collision was so severe that both the truck driver and Raghav suffered serious injuries.
-Raghav’s head punctured through a hole in the car’s windshield and he suffered a traumatic brain surgery.
+Raghav’s head was punctured through a hole in the car’s windshield and he suffered traumatic brain surgery.
 The accident occurred on a highway where traffic was less.